W3AI/TeamHub/README.md

-# TeamHub Repo for Internet Brain - nTeams/nGenes Web App
+# nTeams Hub Repo for Internet Brain: nTeams & nGenes Web Dev App
 [live nTeams PoC 0.3](https://teamhub.w3ai.net)

-nTeams/Teamhub is the core nGene dev app for building distributed evolutionary social networks for businesses, communities and professionals.
+nTeams/TeamHub is the core nGene dev app for building distributed evolutionary social networks for businesses, communities and professionals.
 It consists of a trinity of modules that add realtime interactions to build the progressive nature of your network:

 ### nGenes + nProjects = nVentures